 - Gardening with Oregon Natives – OSU Extension

-- Nurseries that Sell Native Plants – website with interactive nursery map and list of native seed growers
+- Nurseries that Sell Native Plants – BHCP website offers an interactive nursery map and list of native seed growers

 How to Guides

 - Grow Your Own Native Landscape – illustrated guide to growing your own PNW native plants.
-Be sure to cross-reference with Portland Plant List to determine which are locally native (Washington State University Extension).
+Be sure to cross-reference with Portland Plant List to determine which are locally native by Washington State University Extension.

-- Collecting Wildflower Seed – illustrated report providing in-depth info on collection methods, timing, and much more (Xerces Society)
+- Collecting And Using Your Own Wildflower Seed – illustrated report providing in-depth info on collection methods, timing, and much more by Xerces Society.

-- Hardwood Propagation From Cuttings – handout with basic information on species and methods for propagation (Backyard Habitat Certification Program)
+- Hardwood Propagation From Cuttings – handout with basic information on species and methods for propagation (by Backyard Habitat Certification Program).

-- Native Plant Propagation – guide with more in-depth instruction for propagating native plants from hardwood cuttings (WSU Extension)
+- Native Plant Propagation – guide with more in-depth instruction for propagating native plants from hardwood cuttings by WSU Extension.

-- Conserving Oregon White Oak on Urban and Suburban Landscapes – local how-to-guide for landscaping with White Oak (Mark Griswold Wilson and Ted Labbe).
+- Conserving Oregon White Oak on Urban and Suburban Landscapes – local how-to-guide for landscaping with White Oak by Mark Griswold Wilson and Ted Labbe.

-- Meadowscaping Handbook – colorful book outlining locally-specific best practices for designing and installing a native meadow (West Multnomah Soil and Water Conservation District)
+- Meadowscaping Handbook – colorful book outlining locally-specific best practices for designing and installing a native meadow by West Multnomah Soil and Water Conservation District.

 - The Meadow Project – website promoting people to transition lawns to meadowscapes.
 Note – this is a general/national resource for inspiration.
 Be sure to select and source locally native plants.